-Royal Marine bomb maker Ciarán Maxwell to be sentenced - BBC News
+Marine bomb maker given 18 years in jail

 Other weapons found in the hides included anti-personnel mines, mortars, ammunition and bomb-making materials.

-The former Marine has not been in court, but has appeared by video link from Woodhill Prison in Milton Keynes.
+The former Marine was not in court, but appeared by video link from Woodhill Prison in Milton Keynes.

-Considering the evidence on Friday - the third day of the hearing - the judge said the most important parts of any terrorist organisation were the "command structure and engineering department".
+The judge said Maxwell had enough chemicals in Northern Ireland to create "100 kg of high explosives, larger than the notorious Enniskillen bomb."

-He described Maxwell's actions as a "prolific production by part of the engineering department, if not the engineering department" of the Continuity IRA.
+It was heard that when Maxwell applied to the Royal Marines in 2009, he said he had "no beliefs" on an application form.